MAILING LIST︎︎︎

 www.motherstankstation.com

-Kunstverein Aughrim’s collaboration with Áine Mac Giolla Bhríde is supported by the Regional Cultural Centre and the Arts Council of Ireland.
+Kunstverein Aughrim’s collaboration with Áine Mac Giolla Bhríde is supported by the Regional Cultural Centre and The Arts Council / An Chomhairle Ealaíon.